Skip to main content

 If you run a marketing agency, you already know the reporting drill.
-Every week or month, someone on your team pulls data from three or four platforms, pastes it into a slide deck or spreadsheet, writes a few sentences of context, and sends it off.
-Multiply that by 15 or 20 clients and you’ve got a full-time job that produces very little strategic value.
+Every week or month, someone on your team may pull data from several platforms, assemble it, write context, and send it.
+Across a larger roster, that can become a substantial recurring workload.

 Automated client reporting tools exist to solve this problem.
 But they’re not all solving it the same way — and choosing the wrong approach can actually make things worse.